ian-bates-it/Azure-Controller-Client-Configuration/README.md

 - Then we will update the Windows 10 Pro VM network interface card (NIC) to use the Windows 2022 Server's static private IP address as the Windows 10 Pro's DNS Server.
      - This is required to allow the Windows 10 Pro VM to join our Windows 2022 Server Domain Controller in the [Chapter 5 part of this series which you can see at this link.](https://github.com/ian-bates-it/Join-A-Client-To-A-Domain)

-- This is a continuation from <a href="https://github.com/ian-bates-it/Azure-Virtual-Machine-Setup"> Chapter 1 of this series where we created an Azure Windows 2022 Server and Windows 10 Pro virtual machine at this link.</a>

 ---